Abram Fitkin: Ministry

-After their wedding, the Fitkins continued to hold revival meetings "throughout the eastern states in campaigns when hundreds were converted and many led into the experience of full salvation".
-In October 1896 the Fitkins rented a former blacksmith shop in Hopewell Junction, New York, where they conducted their services, with the result that "scores were converted", and on November 1, 1896, sixty of the converts were organized into a church, with Fitkin and Susan agreeing to be the pastors.
-At Fitkin's recommendation, the church affiliated with the newly established Association of Pentecostal Churches of America (APCA), a holiness denomination led at that time by William Howard Hoople.
+After their wedding, the Fitkins continued to hold revival meetings.
+In November 1896, Fitkin and Susan opened a church in a former blacksmith shop in Hopewell Junction, New York.
+At Fitkin's recommendation, the church affiliated with the newly established Association of Pentecostal Churches of America (APCA), a Holiness denomination led at that time by William Howard Hoople.
 Soon after the Fitkins started another church in Cornwall, New York, which they also pastored.
 In April 1897 Fitkin was dropped from membership by the Marlborough Monthly Meeting because he has become a member of another denomination.
 In 1898 Fitkin was ordained as a minister in the APCA at Brooklyn.

 By 1900 Fitkin and Susan were co-pastors of the APCA church in South Manchester, Connecticut, where they lived in a rented house on Main Street.
-On April 12, 1900, Susan Fitkin was elected president of the APCA's Women's Foreign Missionary Auxiliary at its second annual meeting, held in Saratoga Springs, New York.
 During the last four months of 1900, Fitkin and his wife devoted their efforts to traveling evangelism.